Skik0w/Skik0w/README.md

 ## About Me

-Computer Science student (3rd year) with interest in software development and modern technologies.
+I'm a third-year Computer Science student with a passion for software development and modern tech.
+I'm curious about new technologies and how they can be applied in practice, and I’m constantly looking for ways to learn and grow as a developer.
+Right now, I'm working with Spring Boot and Angular, getting hands-on experience building full-stack applications.

 ## Tech Stack